 The IFRC provides humanitarian relief to victims of disasters in non-conflict situations and combines it with work in disaster response, disaster preparedness, health and community care.
 The IFRC also has programs addressing the humanitarian consequences of rapid urbanization, climate change, violence and migration.
-The Secretariat of the IFRC, based in Geneva, represents globally its 192 National Societies and coordinates and mobilizes relief assistance for international emergencies.
+The Secretariat of the IFRC, based in Geneva, represents globally its 192 National Societies.
+It coordinates and mobilizes relief assistance for international emergencies.

-The humanitarian consequences of rapid and unplanned urbanization and growing disaster risks in urban areas have long been on the agenda of the IFRC and will increasingly do so, given that more and more disasters, migration crises, health and other emergencies occur in or have significant impact on urban communities.
-Below are the various activities undertaken by IFRC in these areas:
+The humanitarian consequences of rapid and unplanned urbanization and growing disaster risks in urban areas have long been on the agenda of the IFRC.
+They will increasingly do so, given that more and more disasters, migration crises, health and other emergencies occur in or have significant impact on urban communities.
+Below are the various activities undertaken by IFRC in these areas.

 - Urban Community Resilience Toolbox: to help urban communities identify their resilience priorities and design sustainable and scalable solutions together with a diverse set of partners.
 This toolbox is made of three toolkits to be used in a complementary manner:

 - City-wide resilience assessment: it aims at helping local organizations such as Red Cross/Crescent branches, local governments, community groups and leaders, identify risk, priorities and entry points for building resilience at the community level that can contribute to overall city-level resilience.

 - Building coalitions for resilience: a guide to build the multi-stakeholder coalitions (local governments, civil society organizations, private sector, academia, community volunteers) needed to address the increasingly complex issues facing urban areas and pursue locally developed solutions for resilience and climate change adaptation.